 With the advent of the 1940 Investment Company Act, Fair Value has been required for Alternative Investment Fund Managers reporting under US GAAP.
 The industry has evolved over time, most specifically over the past few decades with the introduction of the US PEIGG Valuation Guidelines in 2003, the International Private Equity and Venture Capital Valuation Guidelines in 2005, and the issuance of FASB Statement 157 (now ASC Topic 820) Fair Value Measurements in 2006.
 In recent years, as a response to investor concerns, audit pressure and expanded regulation, most investment managers have improved the rigor and robustness of their fair value measurement and reporting process.
-With limited exceptions, BDCs have incorporated the use of a third-party valuation expert to validate management's assessment of value and have improved their valuation processes.

 The 2008/2009 financial crisis exacerbated the focus on fair value estimates.
+While many Alternative Investment Managers had strong fair value estimation processes, they were caught up in the frenzy surrounding the judgment required to value illiquid investments.
 Over the past decade the Public Company Accounting Oversight Board (PCAOB) has consistently found exceptions in their examinations with respect to auditing fair value estimates.
 In addition, the U.S Securities and Exchange Commission (SEC) has questioned the lack of a unified identity of the valuation profession.
 The current regulatory environment in the U.S. does not require valuation professionals who perform Fair Value measures to have a credential or adhere to uniform standards related to documentation, code of conduct, ethical requirements or quality control.
 The questioning of these regulatory bodies has resulted in new and expected rules with respect to estimating fair value, and new performance standards.